-There are several ways ransomware can get into your computer or system.
-One of the most common is via email phishing and spam — messages that include either a malicious attachment or a link to a malicious or compromised website.
+There are several social engineering methods that are used to infect a computer or system with ransomware.
+One of the most common is via email phishing — messages that include either a malicious attachment or a link to a compromised website.
 Once an unsuspecting user opens the attachment or clicks the link, the ransomware can infect the victim’s computer and spread throughout the network.

-Once the system is infected, ransomware allows hackers to either block access to the hard drive or encrypt some or all of the files on the computer.
+The ransomware infection allows the threat actor to either block access to the hard drive or encrypt some or all of the files on the computer.
 You may be able to remove the malware and restore your system to a previous state, but your files will remain encrypted because they’ve already been made unreadable, and decryption is mathematically impossible without the attacker’s key.

 The ransom itself is set at a level that’s low enough to be payable, but high enough to make it worthwhile for the attacker, prompting companies to do a cost-benefit analysis of how much they’re willing to pay to unlock their systems and resume daily operations.
 Cyber criminals may also target certain organizations or industries to exploit their specific vulnerabilities and maximize the chances of a ransom being paid.